SM North EDSA: SM cinemas

-IMAX
+IMAX cinema

-The IMAX opened on July 14, 2009, at the former Cinema 12, and it is the second IMAX theater in the country after SM Mall of Asia.
-It is the first IMAX location in the country that uses digital projection.
+The IMAX cinema opened on July 14, 2009 in the space occupied by the former Cinema 12.
+It was the second IMAX cinema in the country after the one at SM Mall of Asia, and the first to use digital projection.

-Amidst the COVID-19 pandemic in the Philippines, the IMAX was closed on March 14, 2020.
-It was supposed to be permanently closed in that situation, however, following the successful negotiation between SM Cinema and IMAX Corporation, the IMAX re-opened on May 4, 2022.

-By January 2022 until April 2022, the IMAX temporarily operated as LSF or "Large Screen Format" with films shown in non-IMAX DMR releases, following the ongoing negotiation.
+The IMAX cinema was closed on March 14, 2020 in the midst of the COVID-19 pandemic in the Philippines.
+It was supposed to remain permanently closed, but following successful negotiations between SM Cinema and IMAX Corporation it re-opened as an IMAX cinema on May 4, 2022.
+Prior to that, from January to April 2022, it had temporarily operated as an LSF ("Large Screen Format") cinema with films shown in non-IMAX DMR releases.

-In September 2024, the IMAX was temporarily closed for renovation and IMAX with Laser upgrade, following the expanded partnership between SM Cinema and IMAX Corporation that will bring IMAX with Laser upgrades to existing IMAX locations.
-The IMAX with Laser opened on October 23, 2024.
+In September 2024, following the expanded partnership between SM Cinema and IMAX Corporation, the IMAX cinema was temporarily closed for renovation and an IMAX with Laser upgrade installed.
+The IMAX with Laser cinema opened on October 23, 2024.

 Interior Zone (Annex 1)

-The Car Park Plaza or Annex 1, the first building, was built in February 1988.
-The original structure was a four-level parking building.
-In the early 2000s, the open-parking area beside it was built and made into its horizontal expansion to accommodate more vehicles and to integrate the building to the newly constructed The Block.
-In the 2010s, the building was expanded vertically by adding two floors via a steel structure with integrated rooftop solar panels.
-The Car Park Plaza features the first outlet of the Cyberzone, which later moved to The Annex building to make way for an additional 8,000 parking slots.
-The building is connected to the main mall via a footbridge at the second floor.
+The original Annex 1 was built in February 1988 and was a four-level parking building known as The Car Park Plaza.
+In the early 2000s an open parking area was built beside it in order to accommodate more vehicles and to integrate the building with the newly constructed The Block.
+In the 2010s the building was expanded vertically by adding two floors via a steel structure with integrated rooftop solar panels, and was connected to the main mall via a footbridge on the second floor.
+The Car Park Plaza also featured the first Cyberzone, which later moved to The Annex building to make way for an additional 8,000 parking spaces.

-Today, the former Cyberzone have been transformed into a "lifestyle center" named the Interior Zone which opened on November 16, 2009, and planned by Architects EAT from Australia.
-The 300 m "lifestyle center" is a shop for furniture, houseware, décor, upholstery, wallpaper, tiles and lighting fixtures.
-The total gross floor area of Interior Zone is 30,000 m2.
-Also on the Annex 1 is a solar power plant made up of 5,760 solar panels and located on the seventh level.
-The plant can generate up to 1.5 megawatts of power, which made SM North EDSA the world's largest solar-powered shopping mall from 2014 to 2016, when it was overtaken by Robinsons Starmills in San Fernando, Pampanga.
+Today the former Cyberzone has been transformed into a "lifestyle center" called The Interior Zone.
+Designed by Australian Architects EAT, the 300 m facility opened on November 16, 2009, with its total gross floor area of 30,000 m2 containing shops for furniture, houseware, décor, upholstery, wallpaper, tiles and lighting fixtures.

+On the seventh level of Annex 1 there is a solar power plant made up of 5,760 solar panels that can generate up to 1.5 megawatts of power.
+When installed in 2014 it made SM North EDSA the largest solar-powered shopping mall in Southeast Asia, only losing the title in May 2016 to the Robinsons Starmills in San Fernando, Pampanga.